Generative Flows with Invertible Attentions: Training Details and Curves

 \section{Training Details and Curves}

 A single TITAN-RTX GPU (24GB) is used to train each of the proposed AttnFlows/cAttnFlows.
-Specially, the batch size is set to 32 for the training on them on both of MNIST and CIFAR10.
-The proposed AttnFlow-iMap models are trained for around 2 and 3 days for the MNIST and CIFAR10 datasets respectively.
-On the other hand, the proposed AttnFlow-iSDP models are trained for about 3 and 5 days respectively.
+Specially, the batch size\footnote{Regarding the hyperparmeter setup, we use Adam with a learning rate of $8 \times 10^{-4}$, as done in \cite{mahajan2020normalizing, kingma2018glow}.} is set to 32 for the training on them on both of MNIST and CIFAR10, as done in \cite{mahajan2020normalizing, kingma2018glow}.
+The proposed AttnFlow-iMap and AttnFlow-iTrans models (L=3, K=2) are trained for around 2 days and 3 days on MNIST, and they (L=3,K=4) are trained for 3 days and 5 days on CIFAR10.
 The number of iterations for convergence are 100k iterations and 90k iterations for MNIST and CIFAR10 respectively.
-The proposed cAttnFlow-iMap (L=2,K=8) is trained for 3 days, and cAttnFlow-iSDP is trained for 4 days on the CelebA datasets.
+The proposed cAttnFlow-iMap (L=1,K=1) is trained for 1.5 days, and cAttnFlow-iTrans is trained for 2 days on the CelebA datasets.
 A batch size is fixed as 16 for all the models on CelebA.
 The number of steps for convergence are 500k iterations for all the models.
-On the Cityscapes dataset, cAttnFlow-iMap (L=2,K=8) is trained for 2 days, and cAttnFlow-iSDP is trained for 3 days.
+On the Cityscapes dataset, cAttnFlow-iMap (L=2,K=8) is trained for 2 days, and cAttnFlow-iTrans is trained for 3 days.
 A batch size is set to 1 for all the models due to the memory limit.
 The number of steps for convergence are 200k iterations for all the models on Cityscapes.
+Besides, we further compare our AttnFlows-iMap/iTrans against mARFlow \cite{mahajan2020normalizing} and SRFlow \cite{lugmayr2020srflow} (our two main backbones with the same levels and steps as those of ours) in terms of training time, training epochs and test time (per image) in Table \ref{table:comparison}.
+The results show that the proposed AttnFlows and the competing methods are trained at the same epochs.
+Their training and inference time are relatively comparable.

-Fig.\ref{fig:trainingcurves} (a) shows the training curves of the proposed AttnFlow-iMap and AttnFlow-iSDP on CelebA.
+Fig.(\ref{fig:trainingcurves}) (a) shows the training curves of the proposed AttnFlow-iMap and AttnFlow-iTrans on CelebA.
 It reflects that the proposed AttnFlows can be trained smoothly for a good convergence in terms of the negative log-likelihood (NLL) loss.
-In addition, Fig.\ref{fig:trainingcurves} (b)(c)(d) demonstrate the sample change along the training processes of the proposed AttnFlows.
+In addition, Fig.(\ref{fig:trainingcurves}) (b)(c)(d) demonstrate the sample change along the training processes of the proposed AttnFlows.
 They show that the generated samples can keep improving the quality until the convergence.